thiippal/abulafia/examples/README.md

     auto_accept_solutions: false
 ```

-The next key under the key `pool` is `defaults`, which is used to define default settings for assignments and task suites.
+The key `defaults` is used to define default settings for assignments and task suites.
 The following key/value paris can be defined under the key `mixer`.

 | Key                              | Value   | Description                                      |
 |:---------------------------------|:--------|:-------------------------------------------------|